-The purpose of the Sub-Committee is to provide independent assurance of the adequacy of the risk management framework and the associated control environment.
+Under its terms of reference, the Committee provides independent assurance of the adequacy of the risk management framework and the associated control environment.

 It also provides independent scrutiny of the Authority's financial and non-financial performance to the extent that it affects the Authority's exposure to risk and weakens the control environment.